-These buildings, constructed between 1950 and 1965, had undergone some recent renovations, though many of the building systems dated back to original construction and were operating past life expectancy.
+These buildings, constructed between 1950 and 1965, had undergone some recent renovations, though many of the building systems dated back to the original construction and were operating past life expectancy.
 Based on the field assessments, 360 Engineering compiled a report, detailing all piping conditions and recommendations on the need for replacement.

 Project challenges included mapping out entire steam and chilled water systems without full sets of as-built drawings, and determining how the systems operated by piecing together select information from several drawing sets and site surveys.